pnp/blog/content/post/office-add-ins-community-call-march-10-2021.md

 consistent across all hosts.
 Currently, these updates are only available in PowerPoint.

-**Q:  Can you bring in a ribbon item, that isn\'t in one of the default tabs, into your own tab?**
+**Q:  Can you bring in a ribbon item, that isn't in one of the default tabs, into your own tab?**

 A:  You can bring in any native feature that is currently supported.
 See